Bourne, Lincolnshire: Shipping

 The Bourne-Morton Canal or Bourne Old Ea connected the town to the sea in Roman times.

 Until the mid-19th century, the present Bourne Eau was capable of carrying commercial boat traffic from the Wash coast and Spalding.
 This resulted from the investment following the Bourne Navigation Act 1780 (21 Geo.
 3. c.
 22).
 Passage became impossible once the junction of the Eau and the River Glen was converted from gates to a sluice in 1860.

 Media

 Local news and television programmes are provided by BBC Yorkshire and Lincolnshire and ITV Yorkshire.
 Television signals are received from the Belmont TV transmitter, the Waltham TV transmitter can also be received which broadcast BBC East Midlands and ITV Central programmes.

 The town is served by both BBC Radio Cambridgeshire and BBC Radio Lincolnshire.
 Other radio stations including Greatest Hits Radio, Hits Radio Lincolnshire and Bourne Community Radio, a community based station.

-Local newspapers are Bourne Local and Stamford Mercury.
+The local newspapers are the Bourne Local and Stamford Mercury.